arielmission-space/PAOS/docs/source/user/aberration/index.rst

 Encircled energy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another useful way to estimate how much an optical system deviates from optimal is to compute the radial (or encircled) energy distribution of the PSF.
+Another way to assess image quality is by estimating the radial (or encircled) energy distribution of the PSF.

 The encircled energy can be obtained from the spot diagram by counting the number of points in the diagram, inside of circles with different diameters.
 Alternatively, the fraction of the encircled energy :math:`f` in